 We have a lot of people ask us about starting a non-profit, most of the time they ask about “how they can start an orphanage” so much of the information in this page is specific for orphanages.
 We can’t give the best idea in regards to how much it costs to run a non-profit as our organization is not really comparable given that we grow most of our own food, run our own school, do all our own maintenance/vehicle repairs and also make much of our furniture/buildings/clothing… etc.

 The very first step is to learn the culture of the people you want to serve.
 The largest reason for failure of any organization is failure to communicate effectively; this goes so much further than just language.
 Cultural misunderstandings can be the source of financial problems, relational problems, legal issues and just about every other problem.

 We believe a good rule of hand is to spend 2 years immersed in a culture before starting anything.
 Just learn about the people, the traditions, the food, the way people relate to each other, how respect is shown and how respect is earned.
 We cannot stress the importance of this first step too much.

-Of course this number changes dramatically depending on what you want to do, starting cash for an orphanage of around 10-30 kids (assuming you had the building already) shouldn’t be more than around US$10-30,000 to get completely registered and equipped.
-The hardest thing by far is getting the initial start-up money into India legally and the FCRA registration -this can take anywhere up to 6 months to 2 years or more to get permission to receive funds from outside India.
+Obviously this number changes dramatically depending on what you want to do, starting cash for an orphanage of around 10-30 kids (assuming you had the building already) shouldn’t be more than around US$10-30,000 to get completely registered and equipped.
+The hardest thing by far is getting the initial start-up money into India legally and the FCRA registration; It can take anywhere from 6 months to 3 years to get permission to receive funds from outside India.

-Keeping on working while you run the orphanage would not be impossible.
+Keeping on working while you run the orphanage is not impossible.
 It all depends on: